Eothaun/Eyos/readme.md

 # Eyos

 Eyos is a student project to build a RTS that handles thousands (or millions) of units.
+[Game Concept and Overview](https://github.com/Eothaun/Eyos/wiki/)

 ## Current Status